22je0864/Figma-to-HTML-CSS-Converter-Chatbot/README.md

-# FigmaChain: HTML/CSS Code Generation from Figma Designs
+# HTML/CSS Code Generation from Figma Designs

-FigmaChain is a set of Python scripts that generate HTML/CSS code based on Figma designs.
-Using OpenAI's GPT-3 model, FigmaChain enables developers to quickly generate HTML/CSS code from a Figma design input.
+This is a Python script set that generates HTML/CSS code based on Figma designs.
+Using OpenAI's GPT-3 model enables developers to quickly generate HTML/CSS code from a Figma design input.
 It also includes a Streamlit-based chatbot interface for interactive code generation.

 ## Prerequisites